 A property owner who files a rendition is in a better position to exercise his or her rights as a taxpayer.

 The property owner's correct mailing address is established on record so taxing units send tax bills to the right address.

 The property owner's opinion of his or her property's value is on record with the appraisal district.
 The chief appraiser must send a notice of appraised value if he or she places a higher value on the property than the value listed on rendition by the property owner.

 Renditions must be filed with the appraisal district after Jan.
 1 and no later than April 15.

 A property owner may apply, in writing, for a mandatory extension to May 15.
 The chief appraiser may extend the deadline another 15 days beyond May 15 if the property owner can show good cause for needing an extension.

 Tangible personal property that is used to produce income must be reported on a rendition form every year.

-Businesses, for instance, must report their inventories, furniture, fixtures, equipment and machinery on a rendition.
 State law contains stiff penalties for delinquent or fraudulent renditions.
 Contact the appraisal district for more information about rendering business personal property.